gorango/flowcraft/docs/guide/getting-started.md

 npx tsx simple-flow.ts
 ```

-You should see the final workflow result logged to the console, showing that the `context` contains the output from both the `start` and `double` nodes.
+You should see the final workflow result logged to the console, showing that the `context` contains both the node outputs and your custom context values with full type safety.